9596. Word processor

 }

-Algorithm realization – string
+Algorithm implementation – string

 Read the input data.